29of 100

 Is it tick season in Sandy Creek right now?

 Yes.
-Lone-star ticks are at their summer peak, the main local driver of alpha-gal syndrome and ehrlichiosis.
-In Sandy Creek, today's risk reads low (28/100).
+Lone-star larval 'seed ticks' are swarming, often dropping dozens of bites in one pass through brush.
+In Sandy Creek, today's risk reads low (29/100).
 Tick activity is low right now, but never zero.
 A quick check after time outdoors is still worth it.

 Does Sandy Creek have lone star ticks that cause alpha-gal syndrome?